-SO178 Halloween in the Tenderloin (1) Fall Halloween in the Tenderloin is a service-learning course designed to involve the student in the lives of inner city children and community activists and to learn from that service about the community and the people who work and reside there.
+SO178 Halloween in the Tenderloin (1)

+Halloween in the Tenderloin is a service-learning course that involves the student in the lives of inner city children and community activists in a manner that encourages learning about the community and the people who work and reside there.
 This course is developed in collaboration with students in SO103 Streetwise Sociology and members of the Tenderloin community to organize and implement the annual Halloween Festival and Safe Trick or Treat event.

-SO180 Animals in Society (1) Fall Uses the social scientific approach to explore the capabilities of many other-than-human animals along with the implications of these attributes.
-Examines the link between cruelty and compassion toward animals and the treatment of humans.
+SO180 Animals in Society (1)

+Uses a social scientific approach to explore the capabilities of other-than-human animals along with the implications of these attributes.
+This seminar-style class examines the link between cruelty and compassion toward animals and the treatment of humans.
 Ways that animal presence can benefit people and people can enrich the lives of other animals are also considered.
 Cross-listed with PY180.

-SO181 Animals in Literature (3) Fall Through fiction, poetry, drama, and literate nonfiction, this course examines the varied and significant roles that animals have played in human life throughout history and continue to play in contemporary society.
+SO181 Animals in Literature (3)

+Through fiction, poetry, drama, and literate nonfiction, this course examines the varied and significant roles that animals have played in human life throughout history and continue to play in contemporary society.
 Works by U.S. authors as well as some from other cultures are read to explore the ways in which literature uses companion animals and wildlife, real as well as imagined, to shape and reflect social values.
 Readings are approached from sociological, psychological, and literary perspectives.
-Students are asked to develop creative writing exercises with animals as theme and/or character along with a small literary body of their own.
-Cross-listed with EN181.
+Students develop their own body of creative writing exercises with animals as theme and character.

-SO182 The Animal-Human Bond (3) Spring Using both sociological and psychological perspectives, this course explores the unique social relationship that humans share with other animals along with the implications of this bond.
+SO182 The Animal-Human Bond (3)

+Using both sociological and psychological perspectives, this course explores the unique social relationship that humans share with other animals along with the implications of this bond.
 Focus is not directed at animals per se, but at the mutual impact humans and animals have on each other both micro- and macroscopically.
 The human-animal bond is examined historically and culturally within the context of such social systems as the family, economics, politics, religion, science, health, and recreation.
 The social construction of our attitudes toward other animals is studied and the role of animal domination in maintaining racism, sexism, ageism, and social class privilege is probed.
-Attention is given to advocacy techniques for promoting animal welfare and animal-related professions for sociology majors.
+Attention is given to advocacy techniques for promoting animal welfare and animal-related professions for sociology and psychology majors.
 Cross-listed with PY182.